 Chief Executive Officer

-Matthew's years with Travel Corp have provided him with a deep knowledge and appreciation of the Ayers Rock Resort experience and Indigenous culture.
-His prior experience has included roles with Trafalgar Tours, Tourism Australia - promoting the country in the UK and Europe markets, and Rydges Hotels & Resorts.
+Matthew's years at Travel Corp have provided him with a deep knowledge and appreciation of the Ayers Rock Resort experience and Indigenous culture.
+His prior knowledge has included roles with Trafalgar Tours, Tourism Australia - promoting the country in the UK and European markets and global roles with Rydges Hotels & Resorts.